Gaétan Gervais

 Gaétan Gervais, (August 10, 1944 – October 20, 2018) was a Canadian author, historian and university professor, most noted as a prominent figure in Franco-Ontarian culture.
-With a group of university students at Laurentian University, he designed the Franco-Ontarian flag, and was a founding member of the Franco-Ontarian Institute.
+With a group of students at Laurentian University, he designed the Franco-Ontarian flag, and was a founding member of the Franco-Ontarian Institute.

 Biography

-Born in August 10, 1944 in Sudbury, Ontario, Gervais graduated from Laurentian University in 1965.
+Born on August 10, 1944, in Sudbury, Ontario, Gervais graduated from Laurentian University in 1965.
 He also obtained a master's degree and a doctorate from the University of Ottawa in 1968 and 1979.
 From 1972, he was a professor at Laurentian University.